matihost/monorepo/terraform/gcp/keycloak/README.md

 * Ensure you have DNS domain for [stage/dev/keycloak/terragrunt.hcl#input.url](stage/dev/keycloak/terragrunt.hcl).
 Change input.url parameter to meet DNS domain you wish site will be accessible from internet.
 I use free DNS subdomains from [https://freedns.afraid.org/](https://freedns.afraid.org/)

+* (Optionally) TLS certification for your site.
+If you don't have one, by default Keycloak uses selfsigned TLS certificate.
+You may also get one via get Let's Encrypt TLS certification via HTTP ACME verfication method, follow instruction [HTTPS with Let's Encrpyt TLS certificate](#https-with-lets-encrypt-tls-certificate)

 * Ensure Google Cloud Docker registry is configured.
 Run [../gcp-repository/](../gcp-repository/) deployment.

 * Authenticate to GCP: